Shiriny24/colossus/README.md

 License:       MIT.
 Copyright (c) 2014-2017

-If you use Colossus for a publication, please cite Diemer & Kravtsov 2015 [[ApJ 799, 108](http://adsabs.harvard.edu/abs/2015ApJ...799..108D)] and/or the [[ASCL entry](http://adsabs.harvard.edu/abs/2015ascl.soft01016D)].
+If you use Colossus for a publication, please cite Diemer & Kravtsov 2015 ([ApJ 799, 108](http://adsabs.harvard.edu/abs/2015ApJ...799..108D)) and/or the [ASCL entry](http://adsabs.harvard.edu/abs/2015ascl.soft01016D).
 Many Colossus routines implement the results of other papers.
 If you use such routines, please take care to cite the relevant papers as well (they will be mentioned in the function and/or module documentation).